SeaWorld & Busch Gardens Reproductive Research Center

 - Successful development of AI and its application to population management requires extensive research into the basic reproductive physiology, anatomy and behavior of the species.

-- Information from our center's research into basic reproductive physiology is used to form a species-specific reproductive baseline database, which can be incorporated into health assessments for captive or free-ranging animals.
+- Information from our center's research into basic reproductive physiology is used to form a species-specific reproductive baseline database, which can be incorporated into health assessments and conservation strategies for captive or free-ranging animals.

 - In collaboration with national and international zoological institutions, our center is developing AI procedures to facilitate reproductive and genetic management of ex situ populations of marine and terrestrial species.